niallryan/Flask-Philo-SQLAlchemy/documentation/source/intro.rst

 ##############

-Extend ``flask_philo_sqlalchemy.http.SQLAlchemyView`` to create a class based view that instanciate a flask_philo_sqlalchemy.connection.ConnectionPool object with a connection to each one of the databases defined in configuration:
+Extend ``flask_philo_sqlalchemy.http.SQLAlchemyView`` to create a class based view that instanciates a flask_philo_sqlalchemy.connection.ConnectionPool object with a connection to each one of the databases defined in configuration: